Imago

 Essentials Inside The Story

-- The event feels far too massive to scrap due to one big reason
+- The event feels far too massive to scrap.

 While NFL legend Tom Brady is preparing to return to the field for the Fanatics Flag Football event, rising tensions in the Middle East could derail those plans.
 The NFL announced last year that the Fanatics Flag Football event would take place on March 21, 2026, in Saudi Arabia.
-But recently, while the United States and Israel launched strikes against Iran, war broke out as Iran retaliated with attacks on Gulf States, including Saudi Arabia.
-In light of these events in the Middle East, relocation appears increasingly likely for the Brady-led Fanatics event.
+But with tensions escalating between the United States, Israel, Iran, and the Gulf States, including Saudi Arabia, the Flag Football event will need to be moved.

 Watch What’s Trending Now!

-The star power alone makes this thing almost impossible to ignore.
-CeeDee Lamb, Saquon Barkley, Christian McCaffrey, Myles Garrett, Odell Beckham Jr., and even Tom Brady’s former New England Patriots teammate Rob Gronkowski are lighting up the field.
-Then add coaches like Pete Carroll, Kyle Shanahan, and Sean Payton leading the teams, and suddenly it feels bigger than just a game.
+The star power alone makes this event almost impossible to ignore.
+CeeDee Lamb, Saquon Barkley, Christian McCaffrey, Myles Garrett, Odell Beckham Jr., and even Tom Brady’s former New England Patriots teammate, Rob Gronkowski, are lighting up the field.
+Then, add coaches like Pete Carroll, Kyle Shanahan, and Sean Payton leading the teams, and suddenly it feels bigger than just a game.
 Organizers aren’t stopping there, either.
-They’re bringing in athletes from other sports, including celebrities – all of it under the Fanatics umbrella.
-The goal is simple: make flag football impossible to overlook, and with this kind of lineup, they just might.
+They’re bringing in athletes from other sports, including celebrities, all of it under the Fanatics umbrella.
+The goal is simple: make flag football impossible to overlook.

 Iran war could force relocation of the Fanatics Flag Football Classic, which had been scheduled for March 21 in Riyadh, Saudi Arabia. https://t.co/jSTdZzMQix